Pamela Frankau: Later years

-Frankau published The Willow Cabin her most successful novel, in 1949, which was based partly on the experience of her love for Wolfe, and her following novels were widely read.
-First published in 1954, A Wreath for the Enemy is perhaps her most enduring novel, and it still is in print.
+The Willow Cabin, Frankau's most successful novel, was published in 1949, which was based partly on the experience of her love for Wolfe, and her following novels were widely read.
+First published in 1954, A Wreath for the Enemy is perhaps her most enduring novel, and still is in print.
 In the novel, the events of one night transform what appears at first to be a typical adolescent crisis into a prolonged struggle for self-definition on the part of the novel's teenage protagonist.
-In part autobiographical, Frankau clearly identified with her lead character who is presented as a writer in development.
+In part autobiographical, Frankau clearly identified with her lead character, who is presented as a writer in development.

 A long and happy relationship with the theatre director Margaret Webster began in the mid-1950s.
-The couple divided their time among residences in Hampstead, London, France and Aquinnah, Massachusetts.
-She wrote of her distant relationship with her father in Pen to Paper (1961).
+The couple divided their time among residences in Hampstead, London, and Aquinnah, Massachusetts, and a home in France.
+Frankau wrote of her distant relationship with her father in Pen to Paper (1961).

-In a response to a questionnaire for the book Authors Take Sides on Vietnam, Frankau stated "I am against the war in Vietnam because I am against all wars, no matter how, where or why they are fought".
+In a response to a questionnaire for the book Authors Take Sides on Vietnam, Frankau stated, "I am against the war in Vietnam because I am against all wars, no matter how, where or why they are fought".

-In 1962, Frankau was diagnosed with breast cancer with a poor prognosis due to the remedial cancer treatments available at the time.
-After a five-year battle with the disease, Frankau died aged 59 at the Hampstead, London home she had shared with Margaret Webster.
-She was buried in a Catholic service in Hampstead Cemetery.
-Margaret Webster dedicated her first autobiography, titled "The Same, Only Different: Five Generations of a Great Theatre Family" (1969), to Frankau's memory.
-Colonel Blessington, Frankau's final novel, was edited by her cousin and writer Diana Raymond, and it posthumously was published in 1968.
+In 1962, Frankau was diagnosed with breast cancer, with a poor prognosis due to the remedial cancer treatments available at the time.
+After a five-year battle with the disease, Frankau died aged 59 at the Hampstead home she had shared with Margaret Webster.
+Frankau was buried in a Catholic service at Hampstead Cemetery.
+Webster dedicated her first autobiography, titled The Same, Only Different: Five Generations of a Great Theatre Family (1969), to Frankau's memory.
+Colonel Blessington, Frankau's final novel was edited by her cousin, writer Diana Raymond; it was posthumously published in 1968.